 - Yearly Data Collection: Each year, the FDA will investigate five new chemicals, conduct safety tests, and determine whether these ingredients are safe to use in personal care products.

 Health and consumer safety organizations, like the Environmental Working Group (EWG), the American Academy of Pediatrics (AAP), and several cosmetics giants, including Revlon, L’Oreal, and Unilever have voiced public support for the legislation.

 Some advocates wish it went further, citing much stricter regulations in the European Union.
-But many agree: it’s a start.
+But most agree: it’s a start.